Synapse

 $$\mathbf{v} = \begin{pmatrix} 3 \ 1 \ 4 \end{pmatrix}$$

 This is a vector in 3 dimensions (three entries).
-You can think of it as: - A point in space (coordinates 3, 1, 4) - An arrow from the origin to that point - A row of data (three measurements of something)
+You can think of it as:

 All three interpretations are useful.
 In statistics, you’ll mostly think of vectors as rows of data.
 In geometry, as arrows.